Thinking | 16 January 2020

 - The Victorian State Revenue Office has temporarily suspended the issuing of land tax assessments in ‘affected postcodes’ in Alpine, Benalla, East Gippsland, Indigo, Mansfield, Moira, Snowy Valleys, Towong, Wangaratta and Yarra Ranges.

 With the exception of the reduced stamp duty rate and payroll tax rates, these measures should be available immediately as they are being provided in the form of ex gratia relief and do not require legislative changes to take effect.
 However, you should be aware that these waivers may not be applied to you automatically.
 The reduced stamp duty and payroll tax rates will not come into effect until the Victorian Parliament passes legislation to this effect.
-Please contact Rachel O’Donnell or the Victorian State Revenue Office.
+Please contact the Victorian State Revenue Office.

 New South Wales measures